 It is hard to believe that it’s been nearly 25 years since the arrival of Betaseron in 1993, which was the first medication to treat multiple sclerosis (MS).
-Since then, there have been 14 additional Food and Drug Administration (FDA) approved MS therapies made available to patients.
-Recently, an additional new drug has been released.
+Today, we have 14 approved disease modifying therapies that can be used to treat those living with MS.

 Recent findings from a National Multiple Sclerosis Society study estimate that there are nearly 1 million people in the United States and over 2.3 million people worldwide living with this autoimmune disease in which immune cells attack myelin, the fatty coating around nerves in the brain and the spinal cord.
 This process, called demyelination, can lead to symptoms throughout the body, including difficulty walking, visual impairment, bladder and bowel dysfunction, memory problems, and numbness and tingling, among others.
-All of the MS medications serve to modulate or suppress the immune system in an effort to prevent demyelination and reduce relapses and progression of the disease.
+All of the MS therapies serve to suppress the immune system in an effort to prevent demyelination and reduce relapses and progression of the disease.

-Ocrevus is the newest MS medication to become available.
-Its FDA approval this year created much excitement in the MS community, as it is the only treatment for MS that has shown to be effective for both relapsing-remitting and primary progressive forms of MS.
+Ocrevus was approved in 2017 for the treatment of MS. Its FDA approval created much excitement in the MS community, as it is the only treatment for MS that has shown to be effective for both relapsing-remitting and primary progressive forms of MS in clinical trials.